MicrosoftDocs/playfab-docs/playfab-docs/sdks/unreal/quickstart.md

 - Cyan: Custom Data - Custom Data is just a relay.
 That object is passed un-touched into the red custom events.
 This isn't terribly useful for blueprints, but it's very useful when invoking API calls directly from C++ (Advanced topic: won't be covered in this guide).

 **The right-side blueprint pins**

 - White: the unlabeled first exec pin is executed immediately as the API call is queued (response does not exist yet) - Do not use this pin!

 - White: the second exec pin is labeled "On PlayFab Response," and is executed after the async remote call has returned.
 Use this to trigger logic that needs to wait or use the Response.

 - Blue: Response
-This is a Json representation of the result.
+  - This is a JSON representation of the result.
-    - The OnSuccess pin provides a properly typed object with the correct fields pre-built into the blueprint
+- The OnSuccess pin provides a properly typed object with the correct fields pre-built into the blueprint.
-        - This json field is an older pin which is only maintained for legacy
+  - This JSON field is an older pin which is only maintained for legacy.
-    - Cyan: Custom Data - Same as Custom Data above
+- Cyan: Custom Data - Same as Custom Data above.
 - Maroon: Successful
-      - Legacy boolean which indicates how to safely unpack the legacy Response pin
+  - Legacy boolean which indicates how to safely unpack the legacy Response pin.
-      - Again, it's better to use the red OnSuccess and OnFailure pins
+  - Again, it's better to use the red OnSuccess and OnFailure pins.

 **OnLoginSuccess and OnLoginFail**
 The names of these modules are optional, and should be different for every API call.